Cultural Bridge

 Husayn Bayqaro 117

-Unique opportunity for cultural and academic exchange between Central Asian countries with Uzbekistan's representatives
+The event created a unique opportunity for cultural and academic exchange between Central Asian countries with Uzbekistan's representatives.

-Join international conferences establishing professional networks across 40+ countries
+Participants joined international conferences and established professional networks across 40+ countries.

-Recognized international platform featuring global speakers and academic excellence standards
+The conference was recognized as an international platform featuring global speakers and academic excellence standards.

 Inclusive Practices